AIParadigm/Mask_Shuffle/README.md

-# LSPFL: Large-Scale Privacy-Preserving Federated Learning based on Mask Shuffling
+# MASH: Large-Scale Privacy-Preserving Federated Learning based on Mask Shuffling

 A simple Python implementation of a privacy-preserving aggregation protocol for federated learning.